-The only hurdle you'll face if you do not have a registered business is if, for whatever reason, you'd like to open a physical store as well as an online store.
+The only hurdle you'll face if you do not have a registered business in Latin America is if, for whatever reason, you'd like to open a physical store as well as an online store.
 Not having a registered business will make this decidedly more sketchy, and it'll have to be cash only - there are no decent POS systems like Square down here for independent vendors (and these payment processors won't work down here if you bring them from home).

 **You can, however, rent office spaces/storage lockers as a tourist if you need somewhere to store your stock.

-Having a registered business will be beneficial in the long run because you will be able to "hire yourself" and use your own company as a vehicle to get permanent residency in the country of your choice.
+Having a registered business in Latin America will be beneficial in the long run because you will be able to "hire yourself" and use your own company as a vehicle to get permanent residency in the country of your choice.